 When we consume prebiotics, like all other foods we eat they first go through the small intestine.
 The difference is prebiotics don’t get digested and instead begin to ferment once it reaches the large colon.
 This fermentation feeds the good bacteria in your gut.
 You gotta nourish [with prebiotics] in order [for probiotics] to flourish!

 To supplement, or not?

-When it comes to both probiotics and prebiotics, it can vary person to person whether a supplement or a wholefood source is the route to go.
+When it comes to both pre and probiotics, it can vary person to person whether a supplement or a wholefood source is the route to go.
 Probiotic supplements can be a great option for people who may not respond well to fermented foods.
 If you’re someone who can tolerate them, we always recommend nourishing your body with wholefood sources like kimchi, kombucha and sauerkraut (to name a few).